LylahL/startup/README.md

   - Use for display the amount of how many people have saved a design.
 - **React**
   - Application ported to use the React web framework.
+## HTML deliverable
+For this deliverable I built out the structure of my application using HTML.
+- **HTML pages**
+  - Four HTML page, index for log in or sign up, myAccount to design nails, explore to check out other peoples design, existingNails for storing design collection.
+- **Links**
+  - The login page links to the myAccount page, and can use buttons to navigate through other pages they are all linked together.
+Sign out to get back to the login page.
+- **Text**
+  - Use HEX codes to represent nail colors
+- **Images**
+  - Included image of icon
+- **DB/Login**
+  - Input box and submit button for login, and like button for how many other users have liked your design.
+- **WebSocket**
+ - The count of like represent realtime data.